igsr/1000Genomes_data_indexes/data_collections/hgsv_sv_discovery/README_sv_discovery.md

 ##Data Reuse policy

-The data produced by the Human Genome Structural Variation Consortium is released early in line with the Toronto Workshop pre publication data release guidelines.
+The data produced by the Human Genome Structural Variation Consortium is released early in line with the Toronto Workshop pre-publication data release guidelines.
 Our data reuse policy is described in (README_hgsvc_datareuse_statement.md)[https://github.com/igsr/1000Genomes_data_indexes/blob/master/data_collections/hgsv_sv_discovery/README_hgsvc_datareuse_statement.md].

+Please cite [Chaisson et al. 2019 Nature Communications](https://www.nature.com/articles/s41467-018-08148-z) if you use this data.

 Please email info@1000genomes.org to with any questions about either the index files or the data reuse policy.